Small Noise Estimates of the Quadratic Covariation between Non-smooth Transformations of Brownian Motion: Introduction

 In particular, for any $T>0$, $\eps^{-1} \sup_{ t \leq T} Q_\eps(t) \to 0$ in probability as $\eps \to 0$.
 In this paper we show that this converges holds in the case in which $f$ is not differentiable.

 The motivation for this problem relies on small random perturbation of dynamical systems.
-Suppose that $b$ is a vector field with a critical point at $x^*$ and let $S$ denote the flow generated by $b$: It is well known (see Section 2.8 of \cite{Perko}) that there is an homeomorphism $g$ so that locally around $g(x^*)$ the flow $g(S^tx)$ behaves like the linearized version of $S$, $e^{At}$, where $A$ is the Jacobian of $b$ at $x^*$ .
-This idea combined with the traditional It\^o's formula imply (see, e.g. \cite{nhn},~\cite{MioNonl}) that if $g$ is at least $C^2$ and $x_0$ is close enough to $x^*$, the system
+Suppose that $b$ is a vector field with a critical point at $x^*$ and let $S$ denote the flow generated by $b$: It is well known (see Section 2.8 of \cite{Perko}) that there is a continuous change of variables $g$ so that locally around $g(x^*)$ the flow $g(S^tx)$ behaves like the linearized version of $S$.
+In the small random perturbation case, this combined with the traditional It\^o formula imply (see, e.g. \cite{nhn},~\cite{MioNonl}) that if $g$ is at least $C^2$, then the system